Plan an upgrade from older versions of Office to Microsoft 365 Apps

 Review the system requirements for Microsoft 365 Apps

-Before upgrading to Microsoft 365 Apps, verify that your client computers meet or exceed the minimum system requirements.
+Before upgrading to Microsoft 365 Apps, verify that your client devices meet or exceed the minimum system requirements.

 In addition, you should review the system requirements for your Office server workloads.
 For more information, see Exchange Server supportability matrix and System Requirements for Office server products.